Organic fiducial inference: Examples with discrete data and little pre-data knowledge

 \section{Examples with discrete data and little pre-data knowledge}

-In this section, organic fiducial inference will be applied to examples in which the data $x$ are discrete, and where nothing or very little was known about the model parameters before the data were observed.
+In this section, the theory of organic fiducial inference will be applied to examples in which the data $x$ are discrete, and where nothing or very little was known about the model parameters $\theta$ before the data were observed.